 I had my first speaking engagement around 5 years old.
 I can still see myself crying Niagara Falls tears gripped by fear the entire time while I was speaking.

 I overcame a speech impediment in 7th grade.
 Reluctantly, I gave the valedictorian speech and received a standing ovation.
 In addition to my speech impediment, coupled with poverty, I experienced fat shaming as a child.
 Determined to reimage myself, I went from 129 pounds to 103 pounds within one month prior to my 8th grade year.

 After this major victory of weight loss, I experienced the devastating loss of my mother when I was 14 years old.
 My family life was shattered, which led me to leave home when I was 16 years old.
-By court order, I was placed with my grandparents prior to my junior year in high school.
+Through kinship placement, I lived with my grandparents prior to my junior year in high school.

 At the end of my junior year, I relocated from rural Central Louisiana with approximately 200 students in the entire high school to a metropolitan city with 233 students in my senior class.
 I graduated #3 out of 233.

 Two months after graduating from high school, my second oldest brother, who was my guardian, was killed in an accident.
 Because of trauma, struggles, and poverty, I was determined to earn a college degree.
 During college, I worked two sometimes three jobs while carrying 16 to 18 semester hours, but I finished.